Freedom of Information Requests

 Most information is available without a formal request for access to records.
 We encourage you to contact the appropriate departments directly in order to ascertain if the information you seek is readily available.

 A written formal request is only necessary if the information you seek are not routinely or readily available to the public.
-You may make your request in writing to the Legislative Clerk via fax, mail or hand-delivered.
+You may make your request in writing to the FOI Coordinator via e-mail, fax, mail or hand-delivered.

-Email requests will not be accepted on their own.
-Email requests must be followed by a signed letter in order for the Legislative Clerk to initiate the Freedom of Information request process.
+Email requests must be followed by a signed letter in order for the FOI Coordinator to initiate the Freedom of Information request process.
 Please make your request as specific and concise as possible.

-We will process your request as quickly as possible and within the 30 business day time frame specified in the Freedom of Information/Protection of Privacy Legislation.
+We will process your request as quickly as possible and within the 30 business day time frame specified in the Freedom of Information and Protection of Privacy Act.
 If the record is an old one, or involves significant staff time, the Municipality may require a time extension of an additional 30 days.

 The Office of the Privacy Commissioner is responsible for monitoring how the Act is administered by the public bodies.
 The Commissioner's office has the power to investigate , mediate and resolve appeals concerning access to information disputes.

 Please click here to view the Freedom of Information and Protection of Privacy Act for more information.